Sign Up. Stay Informed.

 Clay Parker

-Clay Parker serves as the Deputy Director of the Louisiana Coastal Protection and Restoration Authority (CPRA), where he brings a unique blend of legal expertise and technical insight to the state’s foremost coastal initiatives.
+Clay Parker serves as the Deputy Executive Director of the Louisiana Coastal Protection and Restoration Authority (CPRA), where he brings a unique blend of legal expertise and technical insight to the state’s foremost coastal initiatives.
 With a bachelor’s degree in civil engineering and a juris doctorate from Louisiana State University, Clay has dedicated his career to public service and strategic resource management.

-Before his current role at CPRA, Clay served as Special Counsel for the Governor’s Office of Coastal Activities.
+Prior to joining CPRA, Clay served as Special Counsel for the Governor’s Office of Coastal Activities.
 In that capacity, he provided project management for the reorganization of the Department of Energy and Natural Resources, legal counsel for the establishment of the Natural Resources Trust Authority and the Upland Resource Management Authority, and served as counsel to the Natural Resources Steering Commission.

 Clay’s professional journey also includes time as a civil litigation attorney at the Mack Law Firm and as a judicial law clerk in the 21st Judicial District Court, where he supported multiple divisions with legal research, trial preparation, and case management.
 Earlier in his career, he worked as a civil engineering intern at Alvin Fairburn & Associates, applying technical knowledge to real-world infrastructure projects.